Contrast-Security-OSS/docs/content/installation/net/install/WebAPI-Owin-Installation.md

 Set the required environment variables.
 Environment variables that are unique for each service can be set under that service's registry key.
 The service's registry key can be found at:
 HKLM\SYSTEM\CurrentControlSet\Services\YourServiceName

 Under the service's registry key, create a REG_MULTI_SZ value called `Environment`.
 Then add the environment variables and values below.
 Note that each environment variable key/value pair must be separated by a new line.
 If there is already an `Environment` value, add the new values below the existing values.
+Make sure the COR_PROFILER_PATH_64 and COR_PROFILER_PATH_32 environment variables match the installation directory chosen for the .NET Framework agent.

 COR_ENABLE_PROFILING=1
 COR_PROFILER={EFEB8EE0-6D39-4347-A5FE-4D0C88BC5BC1}